 As the game mechanic is set to recognize the players’ achievement, you can expect to have a direct feedback from your recipient.
 You can find out whether the player understands the message you are trying to deliver—mostly in a form of quest—through the game right away.
 Let’s take the example from one of the popular time-management games, Diner Dash.
 The game only lets you finish some stages by doing chain reaction on the activities.
 This means people who haven’t understood about this chain reaction mechanics will not be able to proceed to the next stage.
 This mechanism allows you to track the message internalization and monitor if there is any occurring error based on the players’ tendency.

 Games are fun, and people love having fun

-The basic nature of game is fun.
-Hence, people will tend to be more motivated going through the game-based communication process, compared to other conventional ones.
+We can’t debate that fun is the basic nature of games.
+Hence, people will tend to be more motivated going through the game-based communication process, compared to the conventional ones.
 Even though a motivated recipient is not a compulsory requirement, it is definitely a great boost to the effectiveness of a communication.
-Also, people will be more likely to play games repeatedly.
-This will make them to be exposed by the message more frequently, and slowly will internalise the message deeper.
+Further added, this fun factor will attract people more likely to play games repeatedly in which will result in them to be exposed to the message more frequently.